Srijancse-zz/Srijancse.github.io/_posts/2017-04-27-collaborative-editing.markdown

 ```
 Starting Document State -> ABCD
-"Insert 'x'" operation at offset 3 [local] -> ABCXD
+"Insert 'X'" operation at offset 3 [local] -> ABCXD
-"Delete 'b'" operation at offset 1 [transformed] -> ACXD
+"Delete 'B'" operation at offset 1 [transformed] -> ACXD
 ```

 and *Server* will see :

 ```
 Starting Document State -> ABCD
-"Delete 'b'" operation at offset 1 [local] -> ACD
+"Delete 'B'" operation at offset 1 [local] -> ACD
-"Insert 'x'" operation at offset 2 [transformed] -> ACXD //Transform function would add add it in the new (3 - 1 = 2) position
+"Insert 'X'" operation at offset 2 [transformed] -> ACXD //Transform function would add add it in the new (3 - 1 = 2) position
 ```

 ### Client - Server [OT] Approach to Collaborative Editing